wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-lifecycle-management-governance-for-microsoft-teams/includes/8-create-manage-policy-packages.md

     d.
 Select **Apply**.

 5. To manage ranking for a specific policy type, navigate to the specific policy page.
 6. To reassign a policy package to a group, first remove the group policy assignment.
-Then, follow the steps above to assign the policy package to a group.
+Then, follow steps 1-5 to assign the policy package to a group.

-You can also use ```Grant-CsGroupPolicyPackageAssignment``` PowerShell cmdlet to assign a policy package to a group.
+You can also use the ```Grant-CsGroupPolicyPackageAssignment``` PowerShell cmdlet to assign a policy package to a group.
 You can specify a group by using the object ID, SIP address, or email address.

-The example below assigns the Education_Teacher policy package to a group with an assignment ranking of 1 for TeamsAppSetupPolicy and TeamsMeetingBroadcastPolicy and a ranking of 2 for TeamsMeetingPolicy.
+The following example assigns the Education_Teacher policy package to a group with an assignment ranking of 1 for TeamsAppSetupPolicy and TeamsMeetingBroadcastPolicy and a ranking of 2 for TeamsMeetingPolicy.

 ```PowerShell
 Grant-CsGroupPolicyPackageAssignment -GroupId "dae90bb4-120f-4a3e-a15d-30f142e79f69" -PackageName "Education_Teacher" -PolicyRankings "TeamsAppSetupPolicy, 1", "TeamsMeetingBroadcastPolicy, 1", "TeamsMeetingPolicy, 2"